For visualisation of CARTANA in situ sequencing data, we recommend the following microscope and computer requirements:

 - DAPI (or nuclear stain channel) – this is to assess the density of cells within the imaged area.

-- Alexa Fluor® 488, Cy3, Cy5 and Alexa Fluor® 750.
-These are the channels where ISS spots can be visualized
+- Alexa Fluor® 488, Cy3, Cy5 and Alexa Fluor® 750 – these are the channels in which ISS spots can be visualised.

 - Many tissues exhibit background fluorescence in multiple channels that can be mistaken for ISS spots.
 The actual ISS spots are always visible in only 1 channel.

 - In any channel, saturation of the fluorescent signal should be avoided.

 - Where possible, z-stacks should be used to cover ISS spots in three dimensions:

 - Use z-stacks to cover the whole thickness of each section.
 For example, a 10 μm section could have 5 steps in each direction from center.
 The size of the z-stack steps should not exceed 0.9 μm.

 Figure 1: 20x images using DAPI and Cy5 channels.

 Figure 1 shows 20x images of a tissue section.
 The nuclei are visualised in the DAPI channel and the ISS spots are visualised in the Cy5 channel.
 The white square in each image is the area shown in the close-ups.